htrajan/ht-drawsteel/Bestiary/Wight.md

 | Keywords: Magic, Ranged | Type: Maneuver        |
 | Distance: Ranged 3      | Target: One dead ally |

 Effect: The target revives with half their Stamina.
-The wight can’t use this maneuver again until they attack a creature with their lifestealer longsword.
+The wight can't use this maneuver again until they attack a creature with their lifestealer longsword.

 **Arise**

-The first time the wight is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain half their Stamina and fall [[Prone|prone]].
+The first time the wight is reduced to Stamina 0 by damage that isn't fire damage or holy damage and their body isn't destroyed, they regain half their Stamina and fall [[Prone|prone]].